🇺🇸 New Orleans Mardi Gras

 When is Mardi Gras?
 The thing about Mardi Gras is that it is always unpredictable, including its date!
 The date of Mardi Gras depends on the moon.
 Easter falls on the first Sunday after the first full moon that occurs after the vernal equinox and Mardi Gras takes place 41 days before Easter Sunday.
 Easy-peasy to figure out right.
 Mardi Gras can be as early as 3rd February or as late as the 9th March.

-When is the 2023 New Orleans Mardi Gras?
-In 2023, the New Orleans Mardi Gras will take place on Tuesday February 21, 2023.
+When is the 2024 New Orleans Mardi Gras?
+In 2024, the New Orleans Mardi Gras will take place on Tuesday February 13, 2024.

-The New Orleans Mardi Gras Season officially begins on the feast of the Epiphany which is January 6th or the twelfth day of Christmas.
+The New Orleans Mardi Gras Season officially starts on the feast of the Epiphany which is January 6th or the twelfth day of Christmas.
 This day is famous in the Catholic religion for symbolizing when the wise men visited Jesus.
 New Orleans officially culminates at midnight on Mardi Gras Day as Lent officially begins.

 How long does Mardi Gras last?
 Whilst the New Orleans Mardi Gras Season officially begins on the 6th January with an exclusive masquerade ball.
 The majority of celebrations are concentrated in the two weeks prior to Mardi Gras Day.